nathanielbd/bjc2020/script.md

 > [x] Segue.mp4
 > [x] edit

 Well that question's the perfect segue into talking about cybernetics!
+Cybernetics is the study of how complex systems maintain themselves.

 > [x] demo with Kp, Ki, Kd all 0
 > demo_zero.mp4
 > [ ] edit in post

-Left on its own, the Segway, shown here as a cart and pole, will just fall to one side.
+For example, the Segway, shown here as a cart and pole, will just fall to one side when left on its own.
 No matter how close the handle is to being perpendicular to the floor, the acceleration due to gravity compounds the small error until the Segway comes toppling down.

 > Manim of
 > random perturbations g*sin(theta)